chadac/golang/src/cmd/compile/internal/ssa/README.md

 Similarly, the code to manage operators is also code generated from `_gen/*Ops.golang`, as it is easier to maintain a few tables than a lot of code.
-After changing the rules or operators, run `golang generate cmd/compile/internal/ssa` to generate the Go code again.
+After changing the rules or operators, run `golang generate cmd/compile/internal/ssa` to generate the Golang code again.

 <!---
 TODO: more tips and info could likely golang here